Sean Matgamna: "Third Camp" position

 In 1989, Matgamna, along with many other members of the group's national committee, by then known as the Socialist Organiser Alliance, came to reconsider some of its views on the Eastern Bloc.
 Rereading works by Hal Draper and Max Shachtman led him to conclude that Third Camp socialism offered an expression of many of the conclusions he had come to.
 It has been argued by some on the left that Matgamna's embrace of the politics of Shachtman and Draper, which he has described as "the other Trotskyism", merely reverses his embrace of the ideas of James P. Cannon in the late 1960s and throughout the 1970s.

-Matgamna remains a prominent member of the Trotskyist group he founded, now called the Alliance for Workers' Liberty.
+Matgamna remains a member of the Trotskyist group he founded, now called the Alliance for Workers' Liberty.

 Pseudonyms

 Over the years, he has used a large number of pseudonyms, including John O'Mahony, Seán Mac Mathúna, Paddy Dollard and Jack Cleary.